Rolv-Apneseth/ps-typer/README.md

 ## Statistics

-Highscores can be set both daily or as an all-time highscore.
+High scores can be set both daily or as an all-time high score.
 Both values are displayed in the main menu and saved for future sessions.

-The program will save all of your daily highscores.
+The program will save all of your daily high scores.
 This data is then visualised in the statistics window using a graph of wpm over time so you can get a sense of how you're progressing.